17 Best YouTube Video Editors for Beginners in 2023

 9. How do I learn to edit videos for YouTube?

-Editing videos for YouTube can be easily learned if you have a beginner-friendly YouTube video editor.
-Jump in and start practicing with PowerDirector, our choice of the best video editing software for YouTube.
+You can learn to edit YouTube videos easily with PowerDirector, our choice of the best video editing software for YouTube.
 If you need help along the way, PowerDirector has a Learning Center that gives simple, step-by-step instructions for every tool.

 10. Does YouTube still have an editor?